 There's a condition called trench foot that is caused by exposure to cold, wet conditions (like those experienced in the trenches of WWI).
 It can lead to tissue damage and secondary infections, and even loss of all or part of your foot.
-The Survival Doctor discusses prevention and treatment in “Trench Foot: How to Save Your Feet in a Flood“:
+Remember to pack your “emergency socks” as a backup.

 If you have no choice but to go long periods with wet feet, the following helps prevent trench foot:

 - Clean, then air dry your feet for eight out of twenty-four hours (preferably eight hours straight).
 This means no socks.
 Lying down helps with circulation.